Valeri Silogava

-Biography
+Education

 In 1963 he graduated from Poti V Secondary School.
 In 1969 he graduated with honors from the Faculty of History of Tbilisi State University.
-After graduating from Tbilisi State University in 1969, with the recommendation of Shota Meskhia, he was sent to the post-graduate course of the Korneli Kekelidze Institute of Manuscripts, where he took a course in Source Studies and Historiography under Professor Nodar Shoshiashvili.
+With the recommendation of Shota Meskhia, he was sent to the post-graduate course of the Korneli Kekelidze Institute of Manuscripts, where he took a course in Source Studies and Historiography under Professor Nodar Shoshiashvili.
 In 1970, while still a postgraduate student, Valeri Silogava started working at the Institute of Manuscripts, where he developed as a researcher and developed his circle of scientific interests – epigraphy, paleography, diplomatics.

-In 1972 he graduated from the Cornelius Kekelidze Institute of Manuscripts with a degree in Source Studies and Historiography.
+In 1972 he graduated from the Institute with a degree in Source Studies and Historiography.

 In 1972 he defended his PhD dissertations ("Lapidary inscriptions of Western Georgia IX-XVIII centuries as a historical source"), and in 1989 his doctoral dissertations ("Written Monuments of Svaneti").
-Nodar (Nukri) Shoshiashvili was his scientific supervisor during his postgraduate studies.

-Shota Meskhia made a great contribution to his training in the field of science.
+Career

-Valeri Silogava has been a leading researcher at the Georgian State Museum since 1990 and was Head of the Department of Georgian History at the Akhaltsikhe Branch of Tbilisi State University.
+Valeri Silogava was a leading researcher at the Georgian State Museum since 1990 and was Head of the Department of Georgian History at the Akhaltsikhe Branch of Tbilisi State University.
 Since 2005 he was a leading researcher at the Institute of Manuscripts and head of the Department of Archival Funds.

-In 2006 he was elected an associate professor at the Faculty of Humanities of Ivane Javakhishvili Tbilisi State University, at the same time he was a professor at Akhaltsikhe Teaching University, He led lecture courses in the history of Georgia, the history of the Georgian Church, source studies, palaeography and historiography.
+In 2006, he was elected an associate professor at the Faculty of Humanities of Tbilisi State University.
+Concurrently, he was a professor at Akhaltsikhe Teaching University, leading lecture courses in the history of Georgia and the Georgian Church, source studies, palaeography and historiography.